Information Capacity: Evaluating the Efficiency of Large Language Models via Text Compression: Results

-To ensure a fair comparison and avoid the interference caused by post-training, we evaluate the checkpoints before the second stage training in the main results.
+To ensure a fair comparison and avoid the interference caused by post-training, we evaluate the checkpoints before the second stage training.
 As a number of influential base models are not released to the public, exemplified by gpt-oss from OpenAI \citep{openai2025gptoss120bgptoss20bmodel}, Phi-4 from Microsoft \citep{abdin2024phi4technicalreport}, and the MoE variants of the Qwen3 series, it is unable to evaluate their information capacity accurately.
+Additionally, the pretraining corpora of some open-source base models incorporate synthetic instruction tuning data, apart from large-scale plain text normally used during the first-stage training.
+In Seed-OSS model series, a variant of the base model trained without instruction data is also released, denoted as Seed-OSS-36B-Base-woSyn.
+We observe a marginal decrease in the measured information capacity from 0.17633 to 0.17628 after incorporating these instruction data, albeit performance improvements on some benchmarks \citep{seed2025}.
+In contrast, the Instruct variant has an information capacity of 0.15995, significantly lower than that of the Base variant, which further verifies our claim that more advanced RL methods cause more severe degradations.
+As other model series do not release the weights of base models trained without instruction data, despite the potential usage of such data, we report results of the standard base models to maintain consistency.